saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 Before we begin writing a test to verify the state of the page, let's walk through both checkbox approaches to see what Selenium gives us.

-To do that we'll want to grab all of the checkboxes on the page and iterate through them.
-Once using an attribute lookup, and again asking if the element is selected.
+To do that we'll want to grab all of the checkboxes on the page and iterate through them once using an attribute lookup and again asking if the element is selected.
 For each we'll output the return values we get from Selenium.

 ```javascript
 // filename: test/checkboxes.spec.js